True Crime Reporter® Podcast

 Las Vegas Metropolitan Police investigators never gave up.

-In late 2021, they submitted a DNA sample of a mere 15 human cells to Othram, a forensic genealogy lab located in the Woodlands, a suburb of Houston.
+In late 2021, they submitted a DNA sample of a mere 15 human cells to Othram, a forensic genealogy lab in the Woodlands, a suburb of Houston.

 DNA Analyst at Othram Examines Bone From An Unidentified Crime Victim